deployment-helper/api-isomorphic-git/README.md

 `export GOOGLE_APPLICATION_CREDENTIALS='<service-account-key-file>'`

-Export `DATABASE_NAME` environment variable in monst of the case GCP project name
+Export `DATABASE_NAME` environment variable in monst of the casees it is similar to GCP project name.